SpartzInc/automation_object/docs/blue_prints/hook_level_configurations.md

 __Requirements__:  Value is a screen that is defined in the blue prints.

 __Description__:  Use this when a given action will change the screen or add a screen in case it opens a new window.
-This is pretty much how you link everything in your automation together.
+This is pretty much how you link all the screens together in the automation framework.

 __Example__:
 ```